Table of Contents Show

 How to Pay It OffHow to Pay It Off

 The good news is that you won’t have to continue paying PMI for the entire duration of your loan.
 Once you reach 20% equity, PMI can be removed.
-Depending on your lender, it will either be canceled automatically, or you can request a cancelation.
+Depending on your lender, it will be canceled automatically, or you can request a cancelation.
 As for how to pay for PMI, there are two options.
 You can do a one-time upfront premium at closing or take it in monthly installments.
-In some cases, there may be both an upfront payment and monthly premiums.
+There may be both an upfront payment and monthly premiums in some cases.
 On receiving your loan estimate and closing disclosure documents, you will see your PMI itemized in the Projected Payments section on the first page of every document.

 There is also the option to pay for PMI as part of your closing costs.
 This will be covered on page 2, section B of your closing documents.
 However, taking this route will mean you won’t be refunded this amount if you refinance or move homes.